adonisjs/v6-docs/content/docs/auth/session_guard.md

 export default authConfig
 ```

 The `sessionGuard` method creates an instance of the [SessionGuard](https://github.com/adonisjs/auth/blob/main/modules/session_guard/guard.ts) class.
-It accepts a user provider that can be used for finding users during authentication and an optional config object to configure the remember tokens behavior.
+It accepts a user provider that can be used to find users during authentication and an optional config object to configure the remember tokens behavior.

 The `sessionUserProvider` method creates an instance of the [SessionLucidUserProvider](https://github.com/adonisjs/auth/blob/next/modules/session_guard/user_providers/lucid.ts) class.
 It accepts a reference to the model to use for authentication.